qaisjp/comm2-report/chapters/20-bg/1-comm1.md

 **"Top Downloads"**

-This section shows 15 unsuspended resources, ordered by the `download_count` column in descending order.
+This section shows 15 unsuspended resources, ordered by _download count_ in descending order.

 This section is quite useful to new users that are server owners - it gives them an idea of the most popular resources since the beginning of the platform.
 These resources are often quite mature and are easy for server owners to install.
 However, download count is not an accurate metric for quality, and can simply reflect the community's historical interest in the resource.

-This section is _not_ useful to returning users as the section changes infrequently.
+This section is not useful to returning users as the section changes infrequently.
 This is because long-standing resources are likely to accumulate many downloads over a long period of time - it is unlikely for a new resource to legitimately accumulate more downloads than a resource that was created over ten years ago.

 **"Top rated Resources"**

-This section shows 15 unsuspended resources with at least ten votes, ordered by the `rating` column in descending order.
+This section shows 15 unsuspended resources with at least ten votes, ordered by _rating_ in descending order.

 The "Top rated Resources" section attempts to increase effectiveness and prevent abuse by limiting list entries to resources with at least ten votes, but this is still ineffective as the rating system does not take into account the number of votes.
 The current system will score a resource with six 5-star votes _higher_ than a resource with one hundred 5-star votes and two 1-star votes.